oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6800_series/6800_size/10_mm_id_19_mm_od_5_mm_depth/part/readme.md

-# Hardware Bearing 6800 Series 6800 Size 10 Mm Id 19 Mm Od 5 Mm Depth
+# Hardware Bearing 6800 Series 6800 Size 10 mm Id 19 mm Od 5 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base